Envirometrix/PredictiveSoilMapping/main.md

 has shown that decreasing the soil/water ratio from 10:1 to 1:10 resulted in an increase of 0.40 pH units.
-Values for pH computed using methods with a lower ratio of soil to water (e.g. 1:1 or 1:2.5) will generally be lower than equivalent values for pH in 1:5 water and will need to be adjusted higher.
+Values for pH computed using methods with a lower ratio of soil to water (e.g. 1:1 or 1:2.5) will generally be lower than equivalent values for pH in 1:5 water.
 Several authors have demonstrated that fitting quadratic or curvilinear functions to soil pH data produces regression equations with higher coefficients of determination than those obtained from a linear fit [@Aitken1991AJSR; @Miller2010SSSAJ].
 For example, @Brennan1998 have estimated that (at least in Southwestern Australia) pH in CaCl$_2$ can be estimated from the pH 1:5 water by using a simple conversion:

 ```r